orgsorfi/ELK-Deployment/README.md

 [Elk](Pictures/Elk.PNG)
 - _ Pictures/ELK.png_

-This is and example of what the command line readout should look like when it has compleated properly without errors
+This is and example of what the command line readout should look like when it has completed properly without errors

 ### Target Machines & Beats